CertNova

 Load Balancer

-Service or device that distributes traffic across multiple backend resources.
+Device or service that distributes incoming traffic across multiple backend servers for availability and performance.

 Read full term ->